dfinity/sdk/docs/cli-reference/dfx-start.md

 more .dfx/pid
 ```

-## Configuration
+## Local Server Configuration

-If dfx.json defines the `local` network, `dfx start` will use this definition and store all data files relative to the project.
+### The Shared Local Network

+By default, `dfx start` manages a single replica that is independent from any given local project.
+This is similar to the management of canisters on mainnet, where dfx deploys canisters for any of your local project.

-Otherwise, `dfx start` looks for the `local` network in `$HOME/.config/dfx/networks.json`.
+If run from outside any dfx project, or if dfx.json does not define the `local` network, then `dfx start` looks for the `local` network definition in `$HOME/.config/dfx/networks.json`.
 If this file does not exist or does not contain a definition for the `local` network, then dfx will use the following default definition:

 ```
 {